cortexlabs/cortex/docs/guides/docker-hub-rate-limiting.md

 image_istio_citadel: quay.io/cortexlabs/istio-citadel:<VERSION>
 ```

 For Cortex cluster version < `0.16.0`, please upgrade your cluster to the latest version.
+If you upgrade to version >= `0.23.0`, you can disregard this guide.

 Once you've updated your cluster configuration file, you can spin up your cluster (e.g. `cortex cluster up --config cluster.yaml`).